 In literature, synesthesia refers to a technique adopted by writers to present ideas, characters, or places in such a manner that they appeal to more than one sense, like hearing, sight, smell, and touch at a given time.

 Generally, the term synesthesia refers to a certain medical condition in which one of the five senses simultaneously stimulates another sense.
 A person with such a condition may not only see letters of the alphabet, but also associate them with particular scents.
 This happens when the different parts of the brain that are responsible in identifying color, sound, taste, and smell somehow get interlinked, and thus one sense triggers another sense.

 Everyday Life Examples of Synesthesia

-Synesthesia Examples in Literature
+Examples of Synesthesia in Literature

-In literature, synesthesia is a figurative use of words that intends to draw out a response from readers stimulating multiple senses.
+In literature, synesthesia is a figurative use of words that intends to draw out a response from readers by stimulating multiple senses.

 “Tasting of Flora and the country green,

 Dance, and Provencal song, and sun burnt mirth!”

 In the above example, Keats combines visual sensation with the sensations of taste and hearing.
 In the same poem, he further states: